 \subsection{Design Implications: Violations of Subsidiarity Can Show Us What To Build}

-The principle of subsidiarity helps us discern when control should be in the hands of the user and when it is necessary to move control to a higher level to achieve some better outcome for users.
-The level of control that a majority of users identify as necessary for a particular type of software can inform what types of products to build: both when to prioritize giving users full control over their data, and when users may be okay with automatically sharing their data in return for better features.
+Given that willingness to share data can be contextual~\cite{hudig2025intimate} and that some users find data-sharing to be useful~\cite{ur2012smart}, the principle of subsidiarity helps us discern when control should be in the hands of the user and when it is necessary to move control to a higher level to achieve some better outcome for users.
 In light of this, we will discuss two software types with particularly salient findings from this study: chat applications and search engines.